Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Implementation Details

 \section{Implementation Details}

 Our implementation of Transformer is based on \citet{rush-2018-annotated}.
 For various recurrent models such as RNNs, GRUs, and LSTMs, we use PyTorch's standard implementation \citep{pytorch}.

-All our experiments were conducted using 16 NVIDIA Tesla V100 GPUs each with 16GB memory.
-For each dataset, we extensively tune across several hyperparameters and report the results based on the best-performing models (or average of top 5 runs for best performing hyperparameter).
+For each dataset, we extensively tune across several hyperparameters and report the results based on the best-performing models.
 Table \ref{tab:hyps} lists the hyperparameters used for tuning the models for Boolean function experiments in Section \ref{sec:bool_exp}.
 We use a grid search procedure to tune the hyperparameters.
+The models were trained with cross-entropy loss.
 For all our results, we used Adam Optimizer and tuned the learning rates.
 We also tried SGD with weight decay but could not get either Transformers or LSTMs to perform well on parities, sparse parities, or random k-sparse functions.

+\textbf{Compute.} All our experiments were conducted using 16 NVIDIA Tesla V100 GPUs each with 16GB memory.
+Since the datasets are synthetic and relatively smaller than practical datasets, most training runs took 10-30mins on a single GPU.
+The larger expenditure was on tuning LSTMs to find whether any of the hyperparameters succeed.
+Some experiments with LSTMs on $\sparn{40}{4}$ for over 100k steps took 3 hours and across multiple hyperparameters took $\approx$ 400 GPU hours in total.
+The experiments conducted for Figure \ref{fig:convtime} took similar amount of GPU hours ($\approx$ 300).
+The rest of the experiments took less than 10\% of this time.
+The experiments conducted in Section \ref{sec:sensi_exp} with random models were not as compute intensive.